About

 2020-2022

-March 2022: Invited talk, “Anti-racist and Anti-sexist Praxis in the Development of the Colored Conventions Project Interfaces and Search Tools,” Cultural Heritage Symposium 2022, Rare Book School, Online.
+March 2022: Invited panelist, “Anti-racist and Anti-sexist Praxis in the Development of the Colored Conventions Project Interfaces and Search Tools,” Cultural Heritage Symposium 2022, Rare Book School and Andrew W. Mellon Foundation, Virtual

-March 2021: Invited panelist, “Visual Representation and Why It Matters for Engaging Audiences in Archival Materials,” Diversity in Collections Care: Many Voices, The Conservation Center for Art & Historic Artifacts, Online.
+March 2021: Invited panelist, “Visual Representation and Why It Matters for Engaging Audiences in Archival Materials,” Diversity in Collections Care: Many Voices, The Conservation Center for Art & Historic Artifacts, Virtual

-December 2020: Co-presenter, “Let’s Get (Feasibly) Digital: Connecting Big Ideas to Realistic Outcomes,” Delaware and Maryland Library Associations Conference, The College & Research Libraries Division (CRLD) of the Delaware Library Association.
+December 2020: Co-presenter, “Let’s Get (Feasibly) Digital: Connecting Big Ideas to Realistic Outcomes,” Delaware and Maryland Library Associations Conference, The College & Research Libraries Division (CRLD) of the Delaware Library Association, Virtual

 Projects in Process

 Nov.
-2023–Present: Advising graduate student co-chairs on the development of Frances E. W. Harper digital exhibit to launch in Fall 2024.
+2023–Present: Advising graduate student co-chairs on the development of Frances E. W. Harper digital exhibit to launch in spring 2025.

 Nov.
-2022–Present: Advising Univ. of Iowa Satellite Partners on final stage of publishing 109-page digital exhibit (WordPress Multisite); project managing team of graduate students, librarian, and admin assistant to review layouts, proofreading, and guiding on the technical infrastructure building to improve search engine optimization and discoverability.
+2022–Dec.
+2023: Advised Univ. of Iowa Satellite Partners on final stage of publishing 109-page digital exhibit; project managing team of graduate students, librarian, and admin assistant to review layouts, proofreading, and guiding on the technical infrastructure building to improve search engine optimization and discoverability.
+Uncompleted and published.

 2022